alas051/MonitoringBot/README.md

 # 🚀 Linux Server Monitoring Telegram Bot

 👋 **Welcome to the Server Monitoring Bot!**

-This bot helps you **monitor, manage, and secure** your Linux server effortlessly.
-With its powerful features, you can track system performance, manage services, monitor network health, automate alerts, handle files, and generate reports!
+This is a powerful Telegram bot designed to help you monitor, manage, and secure your Linux server with ease.
+Whether you're tracking system performance, managing services, or ensuring security, this bot provides a seamless and interactive experience right from Telegram!

 ---
 ![image](https://github.com/user-attachments/assets/b5f7499f-e3da-47f0-a876-2ebb42cfd135)